k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md

 # TDM Parameters Handling

-The TDM enables the user to select entities based on [predefined parameters] when creating a [load task].
+The TDM enables the user to select entities based on [predefined parameters](/articles/TDM/tdm_gui/17_load_task_regular_mode.md#parameters) when creating a load task or a [reserve task](/articles/TDM/tdm_gui/20_reserve_only_task.md#parameters).
 The list of available parameters is displayed on the task's BE (Business Entity).
 A BE can have flat or hierarchical structure and each LU can have its own parameters list and its own [LU PARAMS table](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md#tdm-parameter-tables).

 The entities selection on a TDM task selects a subset of **root entities**, but the parameters for selection  can be based on the child LU's parameters as well.
 Therefore, it is highly important to have the **linkage between the root entity and the children entities** when selecting entities based on parameters.